2Parale/2Performant-Product-Importer/readme.txt

 * **Bugfix** Does not delete regular posts on update

 == Upgrade Notice ==

+= 0.9.5 =
+Hotfix for updating products in environments running PHP <5.3

 = 0.9.2 =
 Hotfix for environments running PHP <5.3